web-platform-tests/rfcs/rfcs/tentative_testdriver_methods.md

   At the very least, other vendors may wish to contribute tests which exercise the implementation to ensure it fits their needs before agreeing to a final specification.

 ## Risks
-Methods could be added which never end up being specified, resulting in cruft and non-standardised functionality.
+1. Methods could be added which never end up being specified, resulting in cruft and non-standardised functionality.
   This is not a significant risk to the web at large because these methods only impact tests and the tests must be marked tentative, preventing them from being considered for Interop scoring, for example.
+2. The API could change significantly before it becomes finalized, with many tests depending on the tentative API.
+  This could mean that migrating the tests to the final API requires significant effort.
+3. Because of the lack of specification, other vendors interested in ensuring interoperability with the feature being tested might have to reverse engineer how the tentative API is intended to function.